osposweb/osposweb.github.io/OSPOS-Printing.md

 First need OS configuration/installation printer, then browser configuration and lasted go to **Office->StoreConfig->Invoice**, here the most important settings are *Format* and *Font size*.

-* **Format** defines how the receipt will be printed, if *Default* will out and let control printing default area, but if *Order* will print defined sale receipt area, and bypass some settings, please for that see notes below.
+* **Format** defines how the number of the receipt will be printed.
+Order can be help with some printing settings.
 * *FontSize* defines size of the font this must be set in correct size number depending of the output of the printing.

 The **Autoprinting** are explained here in below specific section.
-The format `Order` must be selected for.

-Unless margings and show dialog printing option rest of the options are self xplanatory, those two options need extra work in the web browser, please read section below for.
+Unless margings and show dialog printing rest of the options are self explanatory, please read section below for.

 ### Preparation printing for firefox/palemoon